topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ; Parity table and initial number of aliens/birds for levels:
 ; odd, odd, even (P), even (P), odd, odd, odd, odd
 ; used with $43B8 LevelAndRound.
+; Bit 7 of the entry is a type flag rather than part of the count.
+; Clear means the value goes to `AliensLeft`.
+; Set means the low seven bits go to `BirdsLeft` instead.
+; So waves 0, 1 and 4–7 get 16 aliens, while waves 2 and 3 get 8 birds.
+; Because levels pair up into waves and `L2204` is only ever reached from odd levels (1, 3, 5, 7, B), ; the increment always crosses into a new wave.
 T1760:
 1760: 10 10 88 88 10 10 10 10 ;
 ;